Long day care menus are assessed against the Healthy Eating Advisory Service’s Menu planning guidelines for long day care.

-Unfortunately not.
-FoodChecker only assesses menus for long day care centres.
-For guidelines, advice and support with providing healthy food and drinks in other early childhood services, visit our website.
+Not at the moment.
+For guidelines, advice and support with providing healthy food and drinks in early childhood services, visit our website.

-No. FoodChecker look at all the foods and drinks supplied on the menu for one day or one week.
+FoodChecker looks at all the foods and drinks supplied on the menu for one day or one week.

 For advice and suggestions on making individual meals and snacks healthier, visit our website.

 Read more about long day care menu assessments.

 If your long day care centre provides a second course after lunch, enter this meal in the 'lunch' section.
 When asked, select 'no' to the vegetarian meal question.

 Use FoodChecker to plan healthy canteen menus that meet the Victorian Government’s School Canteens and Other School Food Services Policy.

 The Policy classifies foods and drinks based on their nutritional content:

 Learn more about the School Canteens and Other School Food Services Policy here.